marianafinamori/constructor-node/README.md

 CODE EXPLANATION

-    The game is to be playing in the command-line.
+    The game is to be played in the command-line.

     1. File Letter.js.
     - Contains character constructor for the word-to-be-guessed.